tanirsahoo/Smart_India_Hackathon_Files/README.md

 # Smart_India_Hackathon_Files
- This Repository contains files for our project at Smart India Hackathon
+ This Repository contains files for our project VigilanT at Smart India Hackathon

 # Repository Creator:
 Tanir Sahoo